archlinux/aur/README.md

 # biblesay

-Print out one out of 100 verses in a speech bubble coming from an ASCII-Art dove.
+Print out one out of 100 verses in a speech bubble coming from an ASCII-Art dove in your UNIX-Terminal.
 Inspired by [buddhasay](https://github.com/luisonthekeyboard/buddhasay).

 ## Install